uoy-ads/hsds-data-catalogue-docs/docs/Portal_User_Guide/Section-4_Search_Filters.md

 | Dating | Description |
 | ----------- | ----------- |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![List of Dating options for text entry of "medi"](../assets/27-Dating.png) | In the example here, all matches to the first four characters “medi” entered in the text box are listed.
 As can be seen, there are several matches to the (intended) term of “medieval” and also a few others where different spellings or languages have been used in the original metadata.
 One term, Holoceno medio (Mid-Holocene) is an unintended match! |

+## Advanced filters: And and Or

+The default operator used on combinations of filters when searching is **And**.
+So, as more filters are applied, the number of matching results reduces.
+If **Or** is selected instead, then the number of results returned will increase.

+The map area and time periods, whether all by default or defined using the tools, always use the operator **And** regardless of which Advanced filter is set.

+An example:

 ## Filter options on the results page